IBM/cp4i-deployment-samples/products/bash/apic/README.md

 ## Usage

-- PLEASE NOTE: The `configure-apic-v10.sh` is for Demos only and not recommended for use anywhere else.
-The script uses unsupported internal features that are NOT suitable for production usecases.
+- PLEASE NOTE: The `configure-apic-v10.sh` script uses unsupported internal features and is for demo purposes ONLY.
+It is NOT suitable for production use cases.

 - `configure-apic-v10.sh` uses and apic-configurator image to setup car crash demo in apic